Dec. 2019 - Present

 Grayland's design is focused on preventing player stress as much as possible.
 This is done through mechanics that don't force the player into a decision and allows them as much time as needed to move forward.
 The player's wall-sticking reflects this due to there being no systems forcing the player off the wall beyond their own inputs.
 Levels are designed to never place the player in a situation where reaction time becomes a solution.
-The player is unable to be in danger of until they commit to an action.
+As a result, there is never danger until an action is committed.

 Grayland is currently in development, with a release date to be announced in the future.